Locations:

 Outlook / Prognosis

-With appropriate treatment, your chances for dual diagnosis recovery are very good.
-You can improve your quality of life and expect a good outcome.
-You’ll need to continue working with your healthcare providers and/or support groups for recovery to last.
+With the right treatment, your chances for recovery are very good.
+About 50% of people with co-occurring disorders respond well to a combined treatment program.
+But you’ll need to continue working with your healthcare providers.
+You may also need to work with a support group for your recovery to last.
 Don’t be afraid to reach out for help.

 What can I do to help my loved one with a dual diagnosis?

-Helping someone with a co-occurring disorder can be very difficult.
-Your loved one may deny they have a problem and resist treatment.
+Helping someone with a co-occurring disorder can be hard.
+Your loved one may deny they have a problem.
+They may resist treatment.
 When they do begin treatment, the road to recovery can be long.

 Accept what you can and can’t do.
-You can’t force your loved one to remain sober, take their medication or go to counseling.
-But you can make positive choices for yourself, encourage your loved one to get help and offer your unconditional support.
+You can’t force your loved one to remain sober.
+You can’t force them to take their medication or go to counseling.
+But you can make positive choices for yourself.
+Encourage your loved one to get help and offer your unconditional support.

 A note from Cleveland Clinic

 If you’re going through a dual diagnosis, it can feel like a double whammy.
 You may feel you brought it on yourself.
 But it’s important to remember that mental health disorders and substance use disorders are medical diseases.
-Just because you can’t “see” them doesn’t mean they’re not real diseases.
-Don’t be afraid to reach out to your healthcare provider.
-Be honest and open with them so they can help you find the treatment you need.
+Just because you can’t see them doesn’t mean they’re not real diseases.
+Don’t be afraid to reach out to a healthcare provider.
+Be honest and open with them.
+That way, they can help you find the treatment you need.
 Asking for help is the first step.

 Medically Reviewed